 INTRODUCTION TO DISCIPLESHIP

-to the people of Israel who worshiped JHVH God.
-The age of the "Church"
+was a mesage limited only to the people of Israel who worshiped JHVH

-of Jesus Christ was about to be birthed into existence.
-Previously
+the "Church" of Jesus Christ was to be birthed into existence.

-prophecy hinted at the time when the gentiles would be brought into
+Previously prophecy hinted at a time when the gentiles would also

-the covenant; but when and how this would happened was not considered
+be gathered into the covenant; but when and how this would happened

-seriously nor understood.
-The Church was born at Pentecost which occurred
+was not considered seriously nor understood.
+The Church was born at

 When I use the term "church" I always imagine it in quotations